openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Other registration parameters defined in [@!OpenID.Registration] could be used.
 Examples are explanatory parameters such as policy_uri, tos_uri, and logo_uri.
 If the RP uses more than one Redirection URI, the redirect_uris parameter would be used to register them.
 Finally, if the RP is requesting encrypted responses, it would typically use the jwks_uri, id_token_encrypted_response_alg and id_token_encrypted_response_enc parameters.

-Registration parameter may include decentralized identifier of the RP.

 The following is a non-normative example of the supported RP Registration Metadata Values:

 ```json